alex-bellon/wikipedia/README.md

 - [Donald Duck talk](https://en.wikipedia.org/wiki/Donald_Duck_talk) - an alaryngeal form of vocalization which uses the inner cheek to produce sound rather than the larynx.
 - [Dord](https://en.wikipedia.org/wiki/Dord) - a dictionary error in lexicography.
 On July 31, 1931, Austin M. Patterson, the dictionary's chemistry editor, sent in a slip reading "D or d, cont./density."
 This was intended to add "density" to the existing list of words that the letter "D" can abbreviate.
 The phrase "D or d" was misinterpreted as a single, run-together word: Dord.
 - [Ghoti](https://en.wikipedia.org/wiki/Ghoti) - a creative respelling of the word fish, used to illustrate irregularities in English spelling and pronunciation.
+- [Going postal](https://en.wikipedia.org/wiki/Going_postal) - Going postal is an American English slang phrase referring to becoming extremely and uncontrollably angry, often to the point of violence, and usually in a workplace environment.
+The expression derives from a series of incidents from 1986 onward in which United States Postal Service (USPS) workers shot and killed managers, fellow workers, and members of the police or general public in acts of mass murder.
 - [Satiric misspelling](https://en.wikipedia.org/wiki/Satiric_misspelling) - an intentional misspelling of a word, phrase or name for a rhetorical purpose.
 This is often done by replacing a letter with another letter (for example, k replacing c), or symbol (for example, $ replacing s, @ replacing a, or ¢ replacing c).

 ### Words